-Table 30 lists the error messages and provides a brief description of each.
+Table 40 lists BIOS error messages and provides a brief description of each.

-Table 30.
+Table 40.
 BIOS Error Messages

 Error Message Explanation CMOS Battery Low The battery may be losing power.
 Replace the battery soon.
 CMOS Checksum Bad The CMOS checksum is incorrect.
 CMOS memory may have been corrupted.
 Run Setup to reset values.
 Memory Size Decreased Memory size has decreased since the last boot.
 If no memory was removed, then memory may be bad.
-No Boot Device Available System did not find a device to boot.
+A bootable device has not been detected System did not find a device to boot.